1957

 –REFERENCE: In Batman #127 Part 1.
 Batman defeats the science genius Doc Cranium and takes his bizarre machine of unknown purpose as a trophy for his collection.

-–REFERENCE: In The Brave & The Bold #182.
+–REFERENCE: In The Brave and The Bold #182.
 Batman defeats the debuting Spinner, who uses giant tops as weapons.
 Batman #129 Part 1 originally debuted The Spinner in February 1960 (two years from now).
 However, that part of Batman #129 is non-canon because it features Batwoman (who will still be retired at the time).
-Therefore, since The Brave & The Bold #182 tells us that Earth-2 Batman definitively fought the Spinner and yet Batman #129 Part 1 is non-canon, this means that the B&B #182 reference is a retroactive nod to this invented notation here and now.
+Therefore, since The Brave and The Bold #182 tells us that Earth-2 Batman definitively fought the Spinner and yet Batman #129 Part 1 is non-canon, this means that the B&B #182 reference is a retroactive nod to this invented notation here and now.

 –FLASHBACK: From World’s Finest Comics #105.
 Lex Luthor wears a Kryptonite helmet and attacks Superman.
 Superman, from a safe distance lowers Batman and Robin down via ropes so they can fight and defeat Luthor.